 This new material also displayed a weak minority-phase transition near 97K, as shown below.
+This is probably the YBa3Ox phase.
 Lines have been drawn through the data points to emphasize the level shift.

 From this and other recent discoveries it can be concluded that copper, being a (+2,+1) metal, does provide facilitation and a planar structure within which diverse metals can be combined with oxygen to achieve superconductivity.
 But, copper-oxide is not the essential component of high-temperature superconductivity it was once believed to be.